twostraws/Vortex/README.md

 ### Firecracker

-The `.firecracker` creates a constant spark effect, when the direction that the sparks fly out changes with the tilt of the device.
+The `.firecracker` creates a constant spark effect, where the direction that the sparks fly out changes with the tilt of the device.
 This means using a `VortexViewReader` to gain access to the Vortex proxy, like this:

 ```swift
 let motion = CMMotionManager()